Lydia Delectorskaya: Books

 Delectorskaya authored two authoritative works.
 Her 1988 book l'Apparente Facilité (Apparent Ease), is her eyewitness account of Matisse's methods documenting his works from 1935 to 1939.
 Asked how Matisse's drawings seem to have been done in a single flourish, she said she was "a pretty good eraser".
 Her second book, Henri Matisse: Contre vents et marées (French Edition) 1996 (in English: Against Winds and Storms), is her carefully detailed and documented account of the years of Matisse's "second life" from the early 1940s.

 Legacy

 Matisse gifted valuable paintings to Delectorskaya, providing for her future.
 He made at least 90 paintings of her (in addition to numerous drawings and sketches).
 In turn, she donated the works to Russia's Hermitage Museum in St. Petersburg.

 Death

-Lydia Delectorskaya died aged 88, in Paris on 16 March 1998.
+Lydia Delectorskaya died aged 87, in Paris on 16 March 1998.
 Her grave is in the cemetery in Pavlovsk, Saint Petersburg.

 Exhibition

-An exhibition dedicated to her was held at the Matisse Museum, a tribute to the model that accompanied the last decades of his life (Lydia Delectorskaya, Matissse's muse and model, Musée Matisse, Nice.
+An exhibition dedicated to her was held at the Matisse Museum, a tribute to the model that accompanied the last decades of his life (Lydia Delectorskaya, Matisse's muse and model, Musée Matisse, Nice.
 18 June – 27 September 2010.)
 Delectorskaya was blonde with fair skin and Matisse called her the "ice princess".
 There are more than 100 drawings and sketches for which Lydia modelled, and 90 paintings; among them The Pink Nude, The Romanian Blouse, Woman in a Purple Coat, Blue Eyes, and Le Rêve.